Leicester City F.C.: Records and statistics

 Leicester made their UEFA Champions League debut in the 2016–17 season, their fourth appearance in European football.
 The club became the third English team to win on their Champions League debut, after Manchester United in 1994 and Newcastle United in 1997.
 They also became the first English team to win away on their Champions League debut, and win all three of their opening games in the competition.
 Leicester are currently the first and only team in Champions League history to keep clean sheets in each of their opening four games in the competition.
-In March 2017, the club became the 50th team to reach the UEFA Champions League quarter-finals.
+In March 2017, the club became the 50th to reach the UEFA Champions League quarter-finals.

+During the start of the 2019–20 Premier League campaign, the club won 12 matches from their opening 16 fixtures, which was the most victories recorded at this stage of any previous league season.

-On 25 October 2019, Leicester City set the record for the highest margin of away victory in English top flight history, defeating Southampton 9–0 at St Mary's Stadium.
+On 25 October 2019, the Leicester team set the record for the highest margin of away victory in English top-flight history, defeating Southampton 9–0 at St Mary's Stadium.
 In doing so they also tied the record for the highest margin of victory in Premier League history, equalling Manchester United's 9–0 home victory over Ipswich Town in 1995.
-As a result, Leicester hold the all-time top tier records for biggest defeat, biggest away win, and highest scoring draw.
+As a result, Leicester City hold the all-time top tier records for the biggest defeat, biggest away win, and highest-scoring draw.

+On 8 December 2019, a 1–4 away win at Aston Villa saw the club set a new record of eight consecutive victories in the top flight.
+This surpassed the record of five consecutive wins during the 2015–16 Premier League title-winning campaign, and also overtook Leicester's previous all-time top flight record of seven consecutive victories achieved between December 1962 and March 1963.

+On 15 May 2021, Leicester City won the FA Cup for the first time in their history, having lost four previous finals in 1949, 1961, 1963 and 1969.
+The club's record signing Youri Tielemans scored the winning goal against Chelsea at Wembley Stadium.

+On 28 May 2023, the club were relegated from the Premier League with the highest ever squad value and player wages outside of the Premier League's traditional 'Big-Six' clubs.

+In the 2023–24 EFL Championship season, the club made its best start to a league season to date, and the best in the competition's history (since becoming known as the Championship in 2004).
+During this campaign, the club set a new record of six straight away league wins.
+They also matched the all-time record of nine consecutive league wins home and away, and went four home matches without conceding for the first time since 1973.